 The Victorian Government is committed to putting local businesses and workers first.
-The Local Jobs First Policy ensures government supports Victorian businesses and workers by mandating that small and medium sized enterprises (SMEs) are given a full and fair opportunity to compete for government contracts of all sizes and types.
-It also mandates that a portion of total hours worked on government projects must go to our future workforce - apprentices, trainees and cadets.
-This helps to develop local industry, create new jobs, grow the economy and provide new opportunities for apprentices, trainees and cadets.
+The Local Jobs First Policy ensures government supports Victorian businesses and workers by mandating that small and medium-sized enterprises (SMEs) are given full and fair opportunity to compete for government contracts of all sizes and types.
+It also mandates that a portion of total hours worked on government construction projects must go to our future workforce.
+This helps to develop sustainable local industries, create new jobs, grow the economy and provide new opportunities for apprentices, trainees and cadets.